guacsec/guac/pkg/assembler/backends/README.md

 ## Backends

 - `arangodb/`: Backend based on the Arango database
-- `neo4j/`: Backend based on the Neo4j database
 - `testing/`: simple backend with no resolvers implemented.
 Useful for prototyping.
 Also known as the in-memory backend.